aagarc9/social-network-API/README.md

 ## Description
 This repository is a demonstration of some API calls that would be useful for a social networking pp using Mongoose.

-Here is a [demo]  to see the calls!
+Here is a [demo] https://www.youtube.com/watch?v=G2eBe01mbP8 and https://www.youtube.com/watch?v=eIzcRgWCiu8 to see the calls!
 ## Table of Contents
 [Installation](#installation)